 This project was a large-scale digital transformation involving multiple major changes delivered in parallel.
 It combined a full website redesign, a migration to a new CMS, a move from on-premise infrastructure to AWS, and the introduction of a modern front-end framework.
 Each element introduced its own technical challenges, and together they required careful coordination to manage risk and delivery.

-Guinness World Records and Kids Guinness World Records 2016
+Kids Guinness World Records old website views

 The Challenge